-It's the first occurrence of "exist" is quantificational and the second predicative.
-A quirk of English.
+In which the first occurrence of "exist" is quantificational and the second predicative.

 It is the same way in French, with "il y a" doing duty for "there exists", as "es gibt" also does in German.
-But with a difference: "exist" has no quantificational function in French or German.
+But with a difference: "exist" performs no quantification function in French or German.

-The language in which Peter formulates his theory of fiction has an inherently existenceneutral quantificational structure.
+The language in which Peter formulates his theory of fiction has an inherently existence-neutral quantificational structure.
 In languages such as English, there is an irresistible quantificational pull on singular attribution, with quantifiers occurring in positions de re.
 If Caesar crossed the Rubicon in 49 BC,